SNL gleefully slams ‘loser’ Trump’s defeat and celebrates Biden’s victory

 If you have ever seen “Ace Ventura: Pet Detective,” you knew what was coming.
 “A loser.”
 Or more specifically: “A loo-hoooo-zuh-herrrr.”
 (Is that spelling correct?
 No one answer that.)
 Biden and Harris held up “L’s” to their forehead to really drive home the point as the audience briefly lost their minds.

-Later on Weekend Update, Colin Just and Michael Che were equally jubilant, as they showed scenes of people dancing in the street and celebrating Trump’s defeat in New York, Washington and Philadelphia, as well as fireworks in London and bells ringing in Paris.
+Later on Weekend Update, Colin Jost and Michael Che were equally jubilant, as they showed scenes of people dancing in the street and celebrating Trump’s defeat in New York, Washington and Philadelphia, as well as fireworks in London and bells ringing in Paris.

 “You know how bad you have to be for Paris to ring church bells when you lose?
 They didn’t even do that for the real Hunchback’s funeral,” Jost said.
 “The whole world is celebrating like World War II just ended.
 And I know this isn’t really the same as defeating the Nazis, but it did end with a fascist leader hiding in a bunker.”